-A course on mathematical interest theory.
-Topics discussed will include the time value of money, annuities and cash flows, loans, bonds, the yield rate of an investment, the term structure of interest rates, duration, and immunization.
-The course may also include topics from financial economics.
-Prerequisite: MTH 220 with a grade of C- or betterSpring, odd-numbered years.
-3 hours A study of the historical development of various branches of mathematics from antiquity through the end of the nineteenth century.
-Topics include mathematics prior to classical antiquity, mathematics in ancient Greece, Islamic mathematics, the development of symbolic algebra, the invention of the calculus, and the nineteenth century evolution of algebra, geometry, and analysis.
-The course will emphasize primary source materials.
-Prerequisites: MTH 310 and 320 393 Seminar 1-3 hours An introduction to proof writing, oral presentations, literature research, and computer software applied to mathematics.
-Prerequisite: MTH 220Offered as needed.
-403 Real Analysis A rigorous treatment of the calculus of one variable, including limits, continuity, sequences, differentiation and Riemann integrals.
+380 Mathematical Modeling

+3 hours

+385 Financial Mathematics

+3 hours

+390 History of Mathematics

+3 hours

+393 Seminar 1-3 hours

+An introduction to proof writing, oral presentations, literature research, and computer software applied to mathematics.
+Prerequisite: MTH 220.......Offered as needed.

+403 Real Analysis

+3 hou

+A rigorous treatment of the calculus of one variable, including limits, continuity, sequences, differentiation and Riemann integrals.
 This course should be taken in the junior or senior year.
-Prerequisite: MTH 320 or permission of the instructor 405 Complex Analysis 3 hours The theory of functions of a single complex variable.
-Complex numbers, elementary complex functions, differentiation and integration of complex functions, complex series and residue theory.
-Prerequisite: MTH 320 406 Numerical Analysis 3 hours Numerical methods for approximation of roots, systems of linear equations, interpolation and curve fitting, numerical integration and differentiation, and differential equations.
-Problems are generally approached through structured algorithms.
-Prerequisite: MTH 310 and 320 410 Abstract Algebra 3 hours An introduction to the theory of algebraic structures, including the elementary properties of groups, rings and fields.
+Prerequisite: MTH 320 or permission of the instructor.......Spring, every year.

+405 Complex Analysis

+3 hours

+406 Numerical Analysis

+3 hours

+410 Abstract Algebra

+3 hours

+An introduction to the theory of algebraic structures, including the elementary properties of groups, rings and fields.
 This course should be taken in the junior or senior year.
 Prerequisite: MTH 310.Fall, every year.

+415 Topics in Mathematics

+3 hours

-415 Topics in Mathematics 3 hours Further study of upper-level mathematics in areas including algebra, analysis, geometry, and dynamical systems.
+Further study of upper-level mathematics in areas including algebra, analysis, geometry, and dynamical systems.
 Please consult the Mathematics Department for course descriptions.
-Prerequisite: Consult instructor 420 Mathematical Statistics This course serves as a sequel to MTH 370 (Theory of Probability), focusing on the application of concepts introduced in MTH 370 to the theory and practice of statistical inference.
-Emphasis will be placed both on the mathematical theory underlying the definition and evaluation of various estimators and statistical tests, as well as the application of this theory to the analysis of real-world data sets.
-Prerequisite: MTH 370 425 Topics in Applied Mathematics Further study of upper-level mathematics in areas of applied mathematics.
+Prerequisite: Consult instructor......Offered as needed.

+420 Mathematical Statistics

+3 hours

+425 Topics in Applied Mathematics

+3 hours

+Further study of upper-level mathematics in areas of applied mathematics.
 Please consult the Mathematics Department for course descriptions.
+Prerequisite: Consult instructor............Offered as needed.

+430 Topology

+3 hours

+An introductory course in the fundamental concepts of general topology, including metric spaces, topological spaces, connectedness and compactness.
+Prerequisite: MTH 310.......Spring, even-numbered years.

+458 The Teaching of Elementary Mathematics

+1 hour

+A content-based course for the teaching of mathematics at the elementary level.
+As needed.

+459 The Teaching of Secondary Mathematics

+1 nou

+575 Honors Thesis

+-2 hours

-Prerequisite: Consult instructorOffered as needed.
-430 Topology 3 hours An introductory course in the fundamental concepts of general topology, including metric spaces, topological spaces, connectedness and compactness.
-Prerequisite: MTH 310Spring, even-numbered years.
-458 The Teaching of Elementary Mathematics 1 hour A content-based course for the teaching of mathematics at the elementary level 459 The Teaching of Secondary Mathematics 1 hour A content-based course for the teaching of mathematics at the secondary level 575 Honors Thesis Investigation of a mathematical topic, under faculty supervision, leading to the honors thesis option in mathematics or applied mathematics.
-Prerequisite: permission of the instructor 597 Special Problems 1-2 hours Investigation of special problems under faculty supervision.
+Investigation of a mathematical topic, under faculty supervision, leading to the honors thesis option in mathematics or applied mathematics.
+Prerequisite: permission of the instructor.................Offered as needed.

+597 Special Problems

+1-2 hours

+Investigation of special problems under faculty supervision.
 Prerequisite: permission of the instructor.

+Offered as needed.